iamMohSami/PDF-Analyzer/README.md

-# PDF to JSON Extracto
+# PDF to JSON Extractor

 A comprehensive Python tool for extracting structured content from PDF files and exporting to JSON format while preserving page hierarchy, sections, subsections, and content types.